 And they are not the only ones.
 A film clip on the BBC website demonstrates the extent of the problem in Harrow where the local council says it receives hundreds of call-outs every day relating to mess left by fly-tippers.

 What can the authorities do to tackle fly-tipping?
 In London boroughs, most of the local authority websites set out their stance.
 They have contact pages and telephone numbers to call.
 Rubbish dumped on publicly owned roads and paths will be cleared as soon as possible, but rubbish dumped on privately owned land such as shared alleyways, access roads and garages are the responsibility of the owner (s).

 Westminster Council advises that it is possible to prosecute when rubbish is dumped from a vehicle when only the vehicle but not the driver is identifiable.

 Not only is the issue bad for the environment (and sometimes hazardous waste is dumped illegally), but it is costly.
 Clearing up all that rubbish takes up time and money, and local authorities are hard-pressed as it is.

 Brendan O’Shea, founder and CEO of Just Clear, said: “As a house clearance company that prides itself on its green credentials, we think fly-tippers are irresponsible and shocking.
 There is nothing worse that seeing green space cluttered with litter and refuse.

-“We offer cost-effective house and office clearance services, and everything we uplift is disposed off responsibly or recycled.
+“We offer cost-effective house and office and retail waste clearance services, and everything we uplift is disposed off responsibly or recycled.
 It’s our duty to preserve the planet for the next generation.
 Fly tipping in London is problematic, but if we all work together we can help reduce it.”